Exodus 34:33-35 with 2 Corinthians 3:12-15

 In Exodus we read of Moses coming down from the mount and speaking unto the children of Israel.
 He then continues going in and out of the tabernacle in the wilderness, where he speaks with God and comes out again to speak unto the people.

-The King James Bible, as well as the Geneva Bible 1599, Darby, the 1936 Hebrew Publication Society translation, Webster's translation 1833, the Third Millenium Bible, KJV 21st Century version, and the Modern Greek translation all correctly give the sense of the passage that Moses put the vail upon his face BEFORE he finished speaking with the children of Israel.
+The King James Bible, as well as the Geneva Bible 1599, Darby 1890, the 1936 Hebrew Publication Society translation, Webster's translation 1833, The Ancient Hebrew Bible 1907, The Word of Yah 1993, the Third Millennium Bible 1998, KJV 21st Century version 1994, The Bond Slave Version 2009, The Hebraic Transliteration Scripture 2010 - ?And till Mosheh had done speaking with them, he put a Poreket (vail) on his face.?, and the Modern Greek translation all correctly give the sense of the passage that Moses put the vail upon his face BEFORE he finished speaking with the children of Israel.
 Then Moses went into the tabernacle he had pitched, and removed the vail while God talked with him.

 The clear meaning that the people of Israel were afraid when they saw Moses's face shining, and Moses then covered his face with a vail UNTIL he had finished talking with them is verified in 2 Corinthians 3:12-14.
 There we read: "Seeing then that we have such hope, we use great plainness of speech: And not as Moses, which put a vail over his face, that the children of Israel could not stedfastly look to the end of that which is abolished; But their minds were blinded: for until this day remaineth the same vail untaken away in the reading of the old testament; which vail is done away in Christ."